maharmstone/btrfs/README.md

 * Hard links
 * Plug and play
 * Free-space cache
-* Fix problems preventing volume from being shared over the network
+* Fix problems preventing the volume from being shared over the network
 * Miscellaneous bug fixes

 v0.3 (2016-03-25):
 * Bug fixes:
  * Fixed crashes when metadata blocks were SINGLE, such as on SSDs
  * Fixed crash when splitting an internal tree
- * Fixed tree traversal failing when first item in tree had been deleted
+ * Fixed tree traversal failing when the first item in the tree had been deleted
- * Fixed emptying out of whole tree (probably only relevant to checksum tree)
+ * Fixed emptying out of the whole tree (probably only relevant to checksum tree)
  * Fixed "incorrect local backref count" message appearing in `btrfs check`
  * Miscellaneous other fixes
 * Added beginnings of shell extension, which currently only changes the icon of subvolumes